 Students receiving financial aid are expected to make reasonable and timely Satisfactory Academic Progress (SAP) towards their graduate degree during all periods of enrollment.
 Campbell University is consistent in applying the SAP policies to full- and part-time students.
-The cumulative GPA for achieving SAP for CUSOM is currently 2.0 on a 4.0 scale.
+The cumulative GPA for achieving SAP for CUSOM is currently 2.2 on a 4.0 scale.

-Additional information regarding financial aid can be found on the Campbell University Website:
+Additional information regarding SAP and financial aid can be found on the Campbell University Website:

-https://assets.campbell.edu/wp-content/uploads/2016/12/19113125/grad-sap-policy-revised-01132017.pdf
+$\frac{https://assets.campbell.edu/wp-content/uploads/2016/12/GRAD-SAP-Policy-09292020.pdf$

-In addition, should there be an outstanding balance at the end of the semester, students will be placed on a Business Office Hold and will not be registered for the following semester and are not eligible for financial aid until the Business Office Hold is cleared.
+In addition, should there be an outstanding balance at the end of the semester, students will be placed on a Bursar's Office Hold and will not be registered for the following semester and are not eligible for financial aid until the Bursar's Office Hold is cleared.